 Complementary and alternative techniques include acupuncture, herbal medicine, massage, support groups, and yoga.
 Some patients feel that these therapies help them relieve stress, maintain a positive attitude, and minimize the side effects of treatment.
 For more on the use of complementary and alternative therapies, check out the National Institute for Health (NIH) National Center for Complementary and Alternative Medicine.

-It is highly recommended that your mother obtain out a second opinion from a provider of Western medicine.
+It is highly recommended that your mother obtain out a second opinion from a provider of conventional medicine.
 Although most lumps that women find in their breasts are not cancerous — they are usually fibro-cystic masses or cysts (fluid filled sacs) — all lumps found in or around the breast need further evaluation by a health care professional.
 Breast lumps can be properly evaluated through techniques such as diagnostic mammography, breast ultrasound, and biopsy.
 During a biopsy, a small sample of tissue from the lump is removed with a small needle or wire, and examined.
 If cancer is detected, or if the cells are questionable, further tests will be conducted to determine which procedures and treatments would work best.

 Through this stressful time, it is important to speak with your mom about her choices, and share with her the information you receive.
 That being said, it is important that you recognize that your mom has the final call in this decision.
 While you can share with her your concerns and the information you've found, the choice to pursue biomedical or alternative treatments, or no treatments at all, is hers.
 With cancer, particularly when you are not the patient, it is often most difficult to understand that you — despite your best efforts — cannot control the situation, nor its outcome; you can only control how you respond.
 Remember, it is okay to feel frustrated and confused during this tough time, but don't forget to share your unconditional love and support as well.